RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Login-Setup/Adding a Command.md

 - Create a new class, within the `DiscordCoreAPI` namespace, derived from the `DiscordCoreAPI::BaseFunction` class.
 - Set the `commandName`, `helpDescription`, and `helpEmbed` members of the class.
 - Add a `create()` function, where the return value is a `unique_ptr` to the class type of the current command.
-- Add a `virtual void DiscordCoreAPI::BaseFunction::execute()` function with an argument of type `DiscordCoreAPI::BaseFunctionArguments&`.
+- Add a `virtual Void DiscordCoreAPI::BaseFunction::execute()` function with an argument of type `DiscordCoreAPI::BaseFunctionArguments&`.
 - CONTINUED FURTHER DOWN.

 ```cpp